London: Anglo-Saxon and Viking-period London

 With the early-5th-century collapse of Roman rule, the walled city of Londinium was effectively abandoned, although Roman civilisation continued around St Martin-in-the-Fields until about 450.
 From about 500 an Anglo-Saxon settlement known as Lundenwic developed slightly west of the old Roman city.
 By about 680 the city had become a major port again, but there is little evidence of large-scale production.
 From the 820s repeated Viking assaults brought decline.
-Three are recorded; those in 851 and 886 succeeded, while the last, in 994, was rebuffed.

-The Vikings applied Danelaw over much of eastern and northern England, its boundary running roughly from London to Chester as an area of political and geographical control imposed by the Viking incursions formally agreed by the Danish warlord named Guthrum and the West Saxon king Alfred the Great in 886.
-The Anglo-Saxon Chronicle records that Alfred "refounded" London in 886.
-Archaeological research shows this involved abandonment of Lundenwic and a revival of life and trade within the old Roman walls.
+The Vikings applied Danelaw over much of eastern and northern England from 886; The Anglo-Saxon Chronicle records that Alfred "refounded" London that year.
+This involved the abandonment of Lundenwic and a revival of life and trade within the old Roman walls.
 London then grew slowly until a dramatic increase in about 950.

-By the 11th century London was clearly the largest town in England.
+By the 11th century, London was clearly the largest town in England.
 Westminster Abbey, rebuilt in Romanesque style by King Edward the Confessor, was one of the grandest churches in Europe.
-Winchester had been the capital of Anglo-Saxon England, but from this time London became the main forum for foreign traders and the base for defence in time of war.
+Winchester had been the capital of Anglo-Saxon England, but from this time, London became the main forum for foreign traders and the base for defence in time of war.
 In the view of Frank Stenton: "It had the resources, and it was rapidly developing the dignity and the political self-consciousness appropriate to a national capital."